 Here’s everything you need to know about quality scores (yes, plural, because there are four different values) and how you can improve them fast to see better, cheaper results for your next campaign.

-Bonus: Get a free buyer persona template that helps you craft a detailed profile of your ideal customer.
+Bonus: Get the free template to easily craft a detailed profile of your ideal customer and/or target audience.

 What Is AdWords’ Quality Score and Why Does It Matter?